iotaledger/fpc-sim/.github/CONTRIBUTING.md

-# Contribute to the Autopeering Simulator
+# Contribute to the FPC Simulator

-This document describes how to contribute to the Autopeering Simulator.
+This document describes how to contribute to the FPC Simulator.

 We encourage everyone with knowledge of IOTA technology to contribute.